ahmedx3/Feelback/feelback/AgeGenderClassification/README.md

 ## TODO
 - Try EBIF for age

+- Try Gabor filters used in the emotions

 - Integrate the Age in the main pipeline

 - Create the loader for the AGFW dataset